eqNj/eqN-PD2-Filter/README.md

 ![Upgrade Boots](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/Upgraded.jpg)

-All elite tier items are set to show, even after level 80, with only small exceptions for either some class items that are of low plus skill values or unideal weapons with a maximum of 2 sockets or less.
+All elite tier items are set to always show, with small exceptions for either class items that are of low plus skill values.
+(Relaxed Filter)

 Rares of all tiers will still show at all levels.
 This includes all class items (wands, orbs, helms, scepters/maces, staves, claws) and any rare bows or crossbows of all tiers aswell.
+(Relaxed Filter)

 Select ethereal and/or magic items from all tiers, those that are best for crafting, will continue to show, and they will be indicated by two gray asterisks, one on each side.
 High item level magic amulets will show an orange [C] next to them, and once identified will show the exact level best for crafting them to ensure +2 skills rolls are possible.
+(Relaxed Filter)

 Four socket, ethereal polearm/spear weapons of all tiers, for use with the Insight runeword on lower level characters, will show at all levels.
+(Relaxed Filter)

-Any class items with +3 to at least one of any useful skill will always show, regardless of item tier (unless a staff, due to tier-scaling cast speed), as well as any elite class items that could be used for runewords.
+Any class items with +3 to at least one of any useful skill will always show, regardless of item tier (unless a staff, due to tier-scaling cast speed favoring exceptional/elite items), as well as any elite class items that could be used for runewords.

 Descriptions have been added to almost every quest item and/or utility item in the game.
 These descriptions are either lore tidbits or famous quotes throughout history befitting the items.

 Read the "Changelog" further below for more details on the filter's features.
+(Relative to the above, using the Relaxed filter as the assumed baseline.)

-## 'Relaxed' / 'Strict' Filter Differences
+## 'Relaxed' / 'Strict' / 'SuperStrict' Filter Differences

 ### The 'Strict' filter has the following changes (after character level 75):

 Four socket, ethereal polearm/spear weapons of normal and exceptional tiers are hidden.
 (Elite tier will still show.)

-Non-magic class items with only one socket are always hidden, even with +3 skills.

 Non-magic elite items are sometimes hidden, unless specifically useful for runewords or if they have +3 to a valuable skill.

-Normal and exceptional magic class items are hidden unless specifically great for crafting and/or specifically for the class you are playing.
+Normal and exceptional magic class items are hidden unless specifically great for crafting and specifically for the class you are playing.

+Most exceptional and elite magic items for crafting, except for elite chest armors and select weapons or class items, are hidden once you reach level 85.

-Normal and exceptional rare weapons are hidden, unless ethereal, a bow/crossbow, and/or a class item.
+Normal, exceptional, and elite rare weapons are hidden, unless ethereal, a bow/crossbow, and/or a class item.

 Only high/mid-value unique and set items will notify on drop, but all unique and set items will still always show on the ground.

+Rare bolts and magic bolts and arrows are hidden.
+Amazons will still see magic arrows.

+Magic rings and amulets are hidden, unless item level 86+ rings or item level 90+ amulets.

+### The 'SuperStrict' filter has the following changes (after character level 75):

+Four socket, ethereal polearm/spear weapons of normal and exceptional tiers are hidden.
+(Elite tier will still show.)

+Non-magic elite items are often hidden, unless highly sought after for runewords or if they have +3 to a valuable skill.

+Normal, exceptional, and elite magic items are hidden unless ethereal weapons for crafting and/or specifically for the class you are playing.

+Normal, exceptional, and elite rare items are hidden, unless an ethereal weapon, an amazon bow, a class helm/shield, gloves, boots, belts, rings, amulets, circlets, or arrows.

+Only high-value unique and set items will notify on drop, but all unique and set items will still always show on the ground.

+Low-tier runes will no longer notify on drop, but will still always show on the ground.
+(Mid/high-tier runes still notify.)

+Rare bolts are hidden and magic bolts and arrows are hidden.

+Non-magic circlets of all kinds (for imbuing) are hidden.

+Regular Rejuvination Potions (not Full) are hidden.

+Magic rings and amulets are hidden.

+Magic large charms are hidden.

 # Changelog: